Once again, winter is fast approaching, and just as season follows season that means the arrival of cold and oftentimes treacherous weather.

 When the body can no longer maintain its internal temperature, or suffers thermoregulation failure, and that temperature starts to dip below approximately 95° Fahrenheit you will become hypothermic.

-If flesh is exposed to sustained freezing temperatures frostbite can occur, resulting in the destruction and subsequent loss of tissue, compartment syndrome, gangrene and other maladies.
+If flesh is exposed to sustained freezing temperatures frostbite can occur, resulting in the destruction and subsequent loss of tissue as ice crystals form in the body, along with compartment syndrome, gangrene and other maladies.